Hours of Operation

 If you have household hazardous wastes that you must dispose of, follow these suggestions for proper disposal:

-• Open solvents or fuels in a well ventilated area away from children and pets so the chemical will evaporate.
-Once evaporated, triple wrap the empty container in plastic and place it in the garbage.
+Open solvents or fuels in a well ventilated area away from children and pets so the chemical will evaporate.
+Once evaporated, triple wrap the empty container in plastic and place it

 For more information on household hazardous waste, please visit: